 Spanish 3 is an honors course that continues the student’s understanding of and appreciation for the Spanish language.
 The primary focus is the student’s improvement of their listening, reading, speaking and writing skills in Spanish.
 Students will continue to learn new vocabulary and grammar, but will also further explore the vibrant cultures of Spanish-speaking countries and peoples through studying, analyzing, and discussing various media including film, music and literature.
 The course is fast-paced and assumes that the student has a firm grasp of most concepts taught in Spanish 1 and Spanish 2.

-Spanish 4 AP
+Spanish IV AP

 AP Spanish Language and Culture is equivalent to an intermediate level college course in Spanish.
 Students cultivate their understanding of Spanish language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges.